-A Work Operating System (work OS) is a cloud-based, common software platform for work where teams plan, organize, execute and track day to day work, comprising workflows, projects, initiatives, epics, and tasks.
+Work Operating System (Work OS) is a cloud-based, common software platform for work where teams plan, organize, execute and track day-to-day work, comprising workflows, projects, initiatives, epics, and tasks.

 By using this tool, teams can reach their shared goals while being in sync with the metrics, benchmarks, and processes in their workplace.

 Being a team leader, it’s never easy to manage and track the work.
-You are responsible for ensuring if the projects, processes, and everyday work get delivered within the defined timelines, budget and resources.
+You are responsible for ensuring that projects, processes, and everyday work get delivered within defined timelines, budgets, and resources.
 But, in today’s fast-paced and complex work environment, managing work is really challenging.

 An effective team leader needs to bring the team together, coordinate with various people from different teams, deal with different opinions and ideas about work, and make sure that the work gets done in an organized way.

 As a leader or manager, you may need to interact with people from a variety of in-house and external teams, and also with teams who are sitting at overseas locations.
 So, you need to overcome barriers that are caused to time zone differences, to and from emails, long Skype calls, too many spreadsheets, etc.

 Additionally, when the team members use different platforms for communication, documentation, and managing the work, it becomes really challenging to consolidate the status, get the correct picture of the work, and meet timelines.

 |• 360° customer view|